aDotInTheVoid/boxcars/docs/report/report.md

 when(a) << [](acquired_cown<bool> a) {};
 ```

-This causes C++ compillers to spew out the internals of the `when` implementation, because the type signature isn't part of then `when` function:
+This causes C++ compilers to spew out the internals of the `when` implementation, because the type signature isn't part of then `when` function:

 ```
 In file included from cpp/playground.cc:1: